IBM/gdsc-sdk/java/docs/Guardiumconnectorv3SetupCMResponse.md

 # Guardiumconnectorv3SetupCMResponse

-SetupCMResponse is the response after registering a GDP Central manager to Guardium.
+SetupCMResponse is the response after registering a GDP Central manager to GDSC.

 ## Properties